gtbikev/courses/README.md

 * You cannot publish a course unless you have permission from the owner/creator
 * All courses in this repository are licensed under [Creative Commons Public Domain (CC0) license](https://creativecommons.org/share-your-work/public-domain/cc0/).
 In order to waive all copyrights and related or neighboring rights, add the following comment with the pull request: *I, {your name} hereby waive all copyright and related or neighboring rights together with all associated claims and causes of action with respect to this work to the extent possible under the law*.
 * Map editor or course file should have the following naming convention: ````<category>_<description>````
-* Course has to be tested at least against the `latest official release` to ensure a smooth end user experience
+* Course has to be tested with slopescale 0.5 at least against the `latest official release` to ensure a smooth end user experience
 * Don't update CHANGELOG, LICENSE or README.
 These files will be updated once a release will be done
 * It's recommended to use GitHub [pull requests](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests) to submit new courses
 * Pull request must have the following metadata information in the comment: *course name, distance, elevation, description*